VMBlakelock/studiofettle-mind-body-studio/README.md

 It was decided to leave it larger, so I replaced the resixed image back so it was responsive to mobile and not inline on desktop.

+Issue 4: There where some issues left in the html that were noted during validation, how ever I was unable to rectify these.

 ## Deployment